paulwizviz/learn-algorithm/docs/linear.md

-# Data Structure
+# Linear Data Structure

-In this structure, a node is connected to one node before and after.
+In this structure, each element (node) in a linked list is connected sequentially to the next element, forming a straight line-like sequence.

+## Linked List

+Types of linked list:

+* Singly Linked List.
+* Double Linked List.
+* Circular Linked List.

+Here are [working examples](../internal/linkedlist/) demonstrating techniques implementing linked lists.